NitorCreations/ndt-project-template/README.md

 will be given as input to the DSL task.

-First baking will require permission granting for the job from 'scriptApproval' section in the jenkins.
+First baking will require permission granting for the job from 'ScriptApproval' section in the jenkins.

 After first succesful run of the bake recipies generation job, jenkins will have view named `JENKINS_JOB_PREFIX`.
 Each branch that wanted to